petrbroz/vscode-forge-tools/README.md

     <files shared by all viewables>
 ```

-Additional output formats are also supported, for example, F2D, OTG, or glTF.
+Additional output formats are also supported, for example, F2D, or glTF.

 ### Hubs & Derivatives View